 A backpacker who is just passing through, or who chooses to enter a country just to get a visa, won't usually receive cooperation in arranging what's known as "third-country processing."

 Fortunately, however, the U.S. State Department recognizes that gays and lesbians seeking K-1 fiancé visas are in a unique and possibly dangerous situation.
 Therefore, it has informally developed policies for dealing with such matters.
 But you'll want to get an attorney's help, because the process needs to be handled quickly and correctly.

 You can likely start the process on your own.
 You'd do this in the normal way: by you, the U.S. citizen petitioner, preparing and filing a visa petition (USCIS Form I-129F) by mail to U.S. Citizenship and Immigration Services.

 There's a question on that form asking about which consulate the applicant will apply for the visa at.
 (It's Part 2, Question 62 in the 7/23/20 version of the form, which expires in 2022.)
 You have no choice but to put your fiancé's home country consulate there, but don't worry, the next parts of the process should take care of this.

-Another thing you might look into even before hiring an attorney is which countries might grant your fiancé an entry visa.
+Another thing you might look into is which countries might grant your fiancé an entry visa.
 You can't just list a few countries and expect the NVC to take care of the rest.
 It has no way of arranging entry for someone wishing to visit a U.S. consulate there.